JhoelZV/TipCalculator/README.md

 # TipCalculator

-This Android app calculates the Tip for a waiter
+This Android app calculates the Tip for a Waiter